sandbands/cs-resources/compsci-guide.md

-Choose a Text Editor or IDE (Integrated Development Environment)
+## **Choosing a Text Editor or IDE (Integrated Development Environment)**

+Note: There are some IDEs that can be used for multiple languages, and there are also some IDEs that are suited for one specific language.

-Popular Text Editors:
+**Popular Text Editors:**

 - Visual Studio Code (Recommended)